Tinkerforge/doc/en/source/Hardware/Bricklets/Multi_Touch.rst

    :target: ../../_images/Kits/ggp_table_front_1200.jpg

-Dependend of the used wire length sensitivity has to be adapted.
+The sensitivity has to be adapted depending on the wire length.
 This can be done for all pads by software and for each panel by adjusting the size of the aluminum plane.